 Governor

-The Governor is appointed by the Queen on the advice of the Premier to act as her representative as Head of State in Victoria.
+The Governor is appointed by The King on the advice of the Premier to act as her representative as Head of State in Victoria.

-Although the Governor is the Queen’s representative, it is the Governor and not the Queen who exercises the powers of Head of State.
+Although the Governor is The King’s representative, it is the Governor and not The King who exercises the powers of Head of State.

 The Governor has constitutional and ceremonial responsibilities.
 When the Governor is absent from the state, or unable to act, the Governor’s duties are fulfilled by the Lieutenant Governor or by an Administrator.